 Parents are reminded through the school newsletter of the criteria for applying for Free School Meals.

-Information about how we plan to use Pupil Premium money in 2017/18 is published in the document below.
+Information about our use of Pupil Premium funding in 2020/21, and our plans for 2021/22 is published in the document below.